kyma-project/kyma/docs/event-bus/03-04-knative-eventing-mesh.md

 Knative eventing mesh leverages Knative Eventing components to build an eventing mesh that provides event routing and pub/sub capabilities.
 It abstracts the underlying messaging system and allows you to configure different persistence per Namespace.
 Kyma components wire the mesh dynamically for event routing.
 This way senders can inject Events into the mesh from multiple source points and subscribers can receive Events based on filters and their access permissions.
 The [Knative Broker and Trigger](https://knative.dev/docs/eventing/broker-trigger/) CRDs allow the process of Event publishing and consumption to run smoother, thus significantly improving the overall performance.

- >**NOTE:** Knative eventing mesh is available in alpha version.
+ >**NOTE:** Knative Eventing Mesh is available in alpha version.
 Use it only used for testing purposes.

- The new eventing mesh runs in parallel with the existing Event Bus.
+ The new Eventing Mesh runs in parallel with the existing Event Bus.
 Sending Events to the regular eventing endpoint still uses Kyma Event Bus, while a separate Kyma endpoint handles sending Events to the new Knative eventing mesh.